 Depending upon how dangerous the laser is, it will have a variable class code.
 A class 1 is least dangerous (see below).
 A class 4 is at the other extreme, where the chances of being blinded for life or otherwise injured (if issues arise) are high.
 A class 3R/B laser is less likely to cause long term damage, however it is not recommended to play around with them.
 The laser should have a label stuck onto it to state which class it is (see below).

 A class 1 or 2 laser or laser setup needs no external interlock, however should not be looked at for prolonged periods (if viewable).

 A class 3R, 3B or 4 laser needs to be connected to the interlocked loop.
 This will turn the laser of or put a shutter across the output if the door is open too long, or the system is turned of.

 Class 3B or 4 have a key switch.
-This key switch allows for the user to ensure the laser is of, and stays off before sticking new items into the path of the beam.
+This key switch allows for the user to ensure the laser is of, and stays off before placing/moving/removing items into the path of the beam.

 A class 4 laser needs the addition of a button to turn on the laser.
 This button needs to be pushed before the laser comes on but after the power, key switch and loop have been turned on.
 If the power/loop go down, or the key gets turned of, then the laser will not start up fully until this button is pressed.

 If the laser/controller has all 3 safety features, yet is a class 3R then there is no need to worry about the extra interlock features.